- Address: Mörfelder Landstraße 362, Frankfurt am Main

 Extra stadium info – Deutsche Bank Park

-The stadium opened as the Waldstadion and it was known as the Commerzbank-Arena between 2005 and 2020.
-It hosted five FIFA World Cup matches in 1974 and another five FIFA World Cup matches in 2006.
+The stadium, which became one of the largest German sports venues by capacity, opened as the Waldstadion.
+It was known as the Commerzbank-Arena between 2005 and 2020.
+The venue hosted five FIFA World Cup matches in 1974.
+It also hosted five FIFA World Cup matches in 2006.
 The first FIFA World Cup game at the venue ended in a 0-0 draw in front of 62,000 spectators.
 In 2011, the stadium hosted the first-ever FIFA Women’s World Cup final in Germany, with 48,000 people in attendance.
-The final was won by Japan after defeating the United States.
+The final was won by the women’s national football team of Japan after defeating the United States.

 The Frankfurt Galaxy